Tassos Papadopoulos: Personal life

-2009 grave robbing

 On 11 December 2009, it was reported that thieves had dug up the grave and stolen the body of the former president.
 Republic of Cyprus President Dimitris Christofias described it as "sacrilege".
 On 8 March 2010, the body was discovered in a cemetery near the capital.
 The family expressed their relief and denied any ransom had been paid.

 Cypriot police said DNA results obtained early on 9 March 2010 positively identified the corpse as Papadopoulos's, after a telephone tip-off led police to the body the previous night.